Graham Reid | | 4 min read

 Within a few years of those sessions Susie Edwards died and her husband Jody (Butterbeans) followed her four years later (dying as he walked on stage by most accounts).

-Their deaths coincided with a rapidly changing world (the rise of Martin Luther King to the more radical Black Panther movement) when acts like theirs were being widely disparaged as presenting black stereotypes: the bickering couple, slapstick and silly costumes, apolitical jokes and sexual innuendo, Butterbeans' bug-eyed heebie-jeebies dance routine . . .
+Their deaths coincided with a rapidly changing world (the rise of Martin Luther King and the more radical Black Panther movement) when acts like theirs were being widely disparaged as presenting black stereotypes: the bickering couple, slapstick and silly costumes, apolitical jokes and sexual innuendo, Butterbeans' bug-eyed heebie-jeebies dance routine . . .

 That they were part of a long tradition didn't seem to matter.
 They just looked dated and lines which said “if your wife is unruly give her a mouth full of fist” on A Married Man's a Fool -- where he reads from the "Good Book" about infidelity -- are uncomfortable at best.